 A little inside baseball about how the Masters in Business podcasts are put together:

-I don’t want to merely read a list of questions; instead, I am look to engage in a conversation.
-But because there are always so many specific issues I do not want to forget, we organize the research into a loose guide of major points that I don’t want to forget.
-Its a fairly structured approach that balance spontaneous discussions but keeps on track.
-Its taken me a while to if nto master it, then certainly learn how to operate with those confines.
+But because there are always so many specific issues I do not want to forget, we organize the research into a loose set of major bullet points.
+It is a fairly structured approach that balances the highlights but allows for spontaneous discussion of related points.
+It has taken me quite a while to, if not master the format, then certainly, to learn how to operate within those confines.

 Unlike the actual interviews themselves, the podcast intros are spontaneous, improvised, free-flowing stream of consciousness, usually recorded right after the interview when I am alone in the radio booth.
-You can sometimes I get a little over enthusiastic, especially after a really great session.
-My goal is to keep them short and sweet, about two to three minutes.
+You can sometimes hear I get a little over enthusiastic, especially after a really great session.
+My goal is to keep them short and sweet, about two to three minutes, but occasionally longer.

-Every now and again, I go off the rails, and simply babble way too long.
-Occasionally something odd or funny or amusing happens, and I feel compelled to use that.
+Every now and again, I go off the rails, and simply babble way too long –it just becomes a giant run on sentence.
+Occasionally something odd or funny or amusing happens, and I feel compelled to share that.

 click for audio